apache/streampipes-website/docs/04_use-dashboards.md

 import ScreenshotComparison from '@site/src/components/docs/ScreenshotComparison';
 import ScreenshotFigure from '@site/src/components/docs/ScreenshotFigure';

 Dashboards are the place where individual charts become a shared operational view.
-In the current StreamPipes product, dashboards are no longer built from a separate widget framework.
-Instead, they reuse the charts you already created in `Charts` and arrange them into one screen for monitoring, analysis, or presentation.
+Dashboards reuse the charts you already created in `Charts` and arrange them into one screen for monitoring, analysis, or presentation.

 That design is important because it keeps the responsibilities clear.
 A chart answers one analytical question well.
 A dashboard combines several of those answers so a user can understand a machine, a line, or a whole process at a glance.